Glenelg (SA)

 The level of cultural diversity witnessed in Glenelg was found to be above average when compared nationally for a number of language and cultural background related metrics

-Glenelg had higher than average cultural diversity, with 12.7% speaking a language other than English at home and 24.7% born overseas.
-Christianity was the predominant religion in Glenelg, comprising 48.5%.
-The most notable overrepresentation was seen in 'Other', which constituted 0.9%, compared to 0.8% across Greater Adelaide.
+Glenelg's cultural diversity was above average, with 12.7% speaking a language other than English at home and 24.7% born overseas.
+Christianity was the predominant religion, comprising 48.5%.
+Notably, 'Other' religions were slightly overrepresented at 0.9%, compared to Greater Adelaide's 0.8%.

 Frequently Asked Questions - Diversity